-Park and recreation professional need to get involved by contacting their state delegation on issues of concern.
+Parks and recreation professionals need to get involved by contacting their state delegation on issues of concern.
 These grassroots efforts are what makes the difference!

 CRPA's legislative committee works together with the association’s board of directors, executive director, and government relations firm to:

 - monitor and review existing statute and regulations

 - provide written and oral testimony on proposed legislation

 - meet with legislators to educate them on current issues

 - initiate grassroots efforts to mobilize members on important areas of concern

 Water Safety Day at the Capitol: